cjhnbls/pipelinedb-doc-cn/installation.rst

 	pipeline-init -D <data directory>

-where :code:`<data directory>` is an empty directory.
+where :code:`<data directory>` is a nonexistent directory.
 Once this directory has been successfully initialized, you can run a PipelineDB server.

 Running PipelineDB
 ---------------------